In This Article

 - Look out for holes in the woodwork.
 Tap or push against it with a pointed object.
 If it falls readily, then it’s a sure sign of termites in wooden furniture.

 - Keep an eye out for sawdust, wood-coloured termite droppings or wings around areas where chips or cracks appear on the furniture.

 - Mud-tube formations on the walls of the house are a sign of subterranean termites.

 Seeking professional help is a wise thing to do.
-But if the infestation is not severe, you can get rid of termites in wooden furniture with these DIY tips:
+But if the infestation is not severe, you can get rid of termites in wooden furniture with these DIY tips on treatment for termite control.
+What’s more, some of these tips also focus on how to get rid of termites naturally for a more cost-effective alternative.

 #2: Make a Cardboard Trap for DIY Anti Termite Treatment at Home

 #3: Spray Boric Acid To Get Rid of Termites Permanently

 Make a solution of borax powder and water and spray it on the affected areas to get rid of termites at home.
 It’s a non-toxic method and ensures termites in cupboards and other wooden furniture vanish after a few applications.
 You can also combine this method with the cardboard trap for better anti termite treatment results.

 Parasitic nematodes are small worms that burrow into termite larvae and kill them within two days.
 You can purchase this from your local nursery or online stores to help get rid of termites at home.

-Orange and neem oils are very effective as well.
+Orange and neem oils are very effective for wood termite treatment.
 The former contains a compound called d-limonene and can easily kill termites when they come in contact with it.
 On the other hand, neem oil takes effect once ingested by the termites.
 Pour these oils or spray them over affected areas repeatedly for best results.

 All said and done, prevention is always better than cure.
 So here’s what you can do to prevent the onset of termite infestation: